chardmd/jamstackbuild/content/posts/2020-05-25-how-to-use-gatsby-starters.md

 ## 2. Running the boilerplate

-2.1 Once you have successfully installed the starter, you can go back to your terminal to run the boilerplate:
+2.1 Once you have successfully installed the starter, you can go back to your terminal and run the boilerplate:

 ```
   cd <directory name>